-(a) Policy.
-Tenured employees shall receive a sustained performance evaluation once every seven (7) years following the award of tenure or their most recent promotion.
-The purpose of this evaluation is to document sustained performance during the previous seven (7) years of assigned duties to evaluate continued professional growth and development.

-(b) Process.

-- (1) At the end of seven (7) years of tenured or post-promotion service, and each subsequent seven (7) year period, an employee's sustained performance will be evaluated.
-This evaluation will consist of a review of the overall annual evaluation ratings for that seven-year period.
-If the employee's overall performance is, on average, below satisfactory for that seven-year period, then the employee shall be issued a performance improvement plan.
-The average shall be determined by assigning a value of 4 for Outstanding, 3 for Above Satisfactory, 2 for Satisfactory, 1 for Conditional, and 0 for Unsatisfactory to each of the employee's annual evaluation ratings over the seven-year period and computing the numeric average.
-A value below 1.5 shall be considered below satisfactory performance. - (2) A performance improvement plan shall be developed by the employee in concert with the department chair or unit head and shall include specific measurable performance targets with target dates that must be completed in a period of three (3) years.
-The performance improvement plan requires the approval of the dean and the president or president's representative. - (3) When an employee has a performance improvement plan, the department chair or unit head shall provide an annual evaluation of the employee's performance on the plan.
+- (a) Policy.
+Tenured employees shall receive a sustained performance evaluation at least once every seven (7)three years following the award of tenure or their most recent promotion.
+The purpose of this evaluation is to document sustained performance during the previous seven (7)three years of assigned duties to evaluate continued professional growth and development. - (b) Process. - (1) At the end of seven (7)three years of tenured or post-promotion service, and each subsequent seven (7)three year period, or at any time the employee has not maintained productivity expectations, an employee's sustained performance will be evaluated.
+This evaluation will consist of a review of the overall annual evaluation ratings for and productivity during that seven-year period of interest.
+If the employee's overall performance is, on average, deemed to be below satisfactory for that seven-year period, then the employee shall be issued a performance improvement plan.
+The average shall be determined by assigning a value of 4 for Outstanding, 3 for Above Satisfactory, 2 for Satisfactory, 1 for Conditional, and 0 for Unsatisfactory to each of the employee's annual evaluation ratings over the seven-year appropriate period and computing.
+If the numeric average.
+A value below 1.5 is less than 2.0, the employee's performance shall be considered deemed below satisfactory performance. - (2) A performance improvement plan shall be developed by the employee in concert with the department chair or unit head and shall include specific measurable performance targets with target dates that must be completed in a period of three (3)two years.
+The performance improvement plan requires the approval of the dean and the president or president's university's representative. - (3) When an employee has a performance improvement plan, the department chair or unit head shall provide an annual evaluation of the employee's performance on the plan.
 The dean shall also provide a separate annual evaluation of the employee's performance on the plan.
-Adherence to the performance improvement plan, including its targets and target deadlines, shall be the sole criteria for performance improvement plan evaluations. - (4) The University shall provide for a process to accommodate instances when the employee and the department chair or unit head cannot agree on the elements to be included in the performance improvement plan. - (5) It is the responsibility of the employee to attain the performance targets specified in the performance improvement plan.
+Adherence to the performance improvement plan, including its targets and target deadlines, shall be the solegoverning criteria for performance improvement plan evaluations. - (4) The University shall provide for a process to accommodate instances when the employee and the department chair or unit head cannot agree on the elements to be included in the performance improvement plan. - (5(4) It is the responsibility of the employee to attain the performance targets specified in the performance improvement plan.
 Lack of success may result in dismissal.
 The employee may attach a concise response to the sustained performance evaluation, the performance improvement plan, and annual evaluations of performance on the sustained performance plan.
 Any such responses shall be included in the evaluation file.